uaicompetition/uai-competition-dev/_posts/2022-06-13-open-submission.md

   - general
 ---

-We will begin accepting solver submissions starting June 15th.
+We will begin accepting solver submissions on June 15th.

 Please fill the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSc9pvuWqNzH6m4yglGSOHJnnWvtrnbLtrYTWpzrck_EByTsew/viewform) to register your team and submit your solver(s)!

-* You may submit up to 3 solvers per task in the Google Form.
+* You may submit up to 3 solvers per task that use different approaches.
-(Please contact organizers by `uaicompetition at gmail dot com` if you want to submit more solvers).
+(Please contact organizers via `uaicompetition at gmail dot com` if you wish to submit more than 3 solvers for a task).

 * This year, we will accept submissions through [Docker Hub](https://hub.docker.com/) or Docker project as an archived file.
 Please review details on submission [Requirements](https://uaicompetition.github.io/uai-competition-dev/competition-entry/requirements/).